-FOURTH, ZTE shall ensure that all records required to be kept or retained under the Regulations are stored in or fully accessible from the United States.
+FIFTH, ZTE shall ensure that all records required to be kept or retained under the Regulations are stored in or fully accessible from the United States.

-FIFTH, ZTE shall:
+SIXTH, ZTE shall:

-- (i) allow the U.S. Government to verify ZTE's adherence to its export control compliance program and the EAR, including agreeing to end use verifications for prior and future shipments of items subject to the EAR in the PRC and third countries, through the end-use visit understanding between the U.S. Department of Commerce and the PRC Ministry of Commerce. - (ii) provide extensive training on applicable export control requirements to (a) its leadership, management, and employees and (b) the leadership, management and employees of its affiliates, subsidiaries, and other entities worldwide over which it has ownership or control. - (iii) inform its leadership, management, employees contractors, suppliers, and others who deal in items subject to the EAR that transfers of such items to Iran, North Korea, Syria, Sudan, and Cuba, including without limitation U.S.-origin items or non-U.S.-origin items containing more than the applicable de minimis content by value as set forth in the EAR, are generally prohibited unless authorized by the EAR or the regulations administered by OFAC, or by the U.S. Government through the issuance of a license.
+(i) allow the U.S. Government to verify ZTE's adherence to its export control compliance program and the Regulations, including agreeing to end-use verifications for shipments of items subject to the Regulations in the People's Republic of China ("PRC") and third countries.
+End-use verifications that occur in the PRC relating to transactions after March 2, 2017 are not subject to the understanding between the U.S. Department of Commerce and the PRC Ministry of Commerce.

-- (iv) provide copies of the materials to be used for such training, dates for such training, and information about the locations where such training occurred to BIS on a quarterly basis until January 1, 2020. - (v) provide, and commits to adhere to, a comprehensive and updated best-in-class export control compliance program that transcends through all corporate levels of ZTE, its subsidiaries, and other entities worldwide over which it has ownership or control, including a statement of corporate policy of export control compliance from the chief executive officers of ZTE Corporation and ZTE Kangxun to ensure compliance with the EAR.
+- (ii) provide extensive training on applicable export control requirements to (a) its leadership, management, and employees, and (b) the leadership, management and employees of its subsidiaries, affiliates, and other entities worldwide over which it has ownership or control. - (iii) inform its leadership, management, employees, contractors, suppliers, and others who deal in items subject to the Regulations that transfers of such items to Iran, North Korea, Syria, Sudan, and Cuba, including without limitation U.S.-origin items or non-U.S.-origin items containing more than the applicable de minimis content by value as set forth in the EAR, are generally prohibited unless authorized by the EAR or the regulations administered by OFAC, or by the U.S. Government through the issuance of a license. - (iv) provide copies directly to BIS of the materials to be used for such training, dates for such training, and information about the locations where such training occurred to BIS on a quarterly basis until January 1, 2021. - (v) provide and have fully implemented within six months of the date of this Order, a comprehensive and updated export control compliance program that transcends through all corporate levels of ZTE, its subsidiaries, affiliates, and other entities worldwide over which it has ownership or control, including a statement of corporate policy of export control compliance from the chief executive officers of ZTE Corporation and ZTE Kangxun to ensure compliance with the EAR.
 It will be distributed no less than annually to all relevant employees of ZTE Corporation and ZTE Kangxun and their subsidiaries and affiliates.